dbt-labs/dbt-pov-model-cost-calculator/README.md

 ## How It Works

+This package is designed to collect the data necessary for fusion cost savings analysis:

 1. **Hook Execution**: The `on-run-end` hook runs after all models have been executed
 2. **Table Creation**: Creates the tracking table if it doesn't exist
 3. **Data Collection**: Iterates through the `results` object to collect execution metadata
 4. **Record Insertion**: Inserts a record for each model execution with comprehensive details
+5. **Cost Integration**: Automatically integrates with cloud provider billing data for cost analysis
+6. **Fusion Analysis**: Provides structured data optimized for calculating potential fusion savings

+The collected data enables analysis of:
+- **Execution patterns** that could benefit from fusion's intelligent scheduling
+- **Resource utilization** that could be optimized with state-aware orchestration
+- **Cost trends** to project potential savings from fusion adoption

 ## Troubleshooting